FetaFix: Automatic Fault Localization and Repair of Deep Learning Model Conversions: Methodology

-Regarding the order in which our repair strategies are applied, we first applied the ones that were input-based, namely PP, ID and TSS.
-We do PP first as changes to preprocessing may simply fix the entire model.
-We then examine ID with TSS being an additional constraint to ID mismatches.
+In accordance to Section~\ref{graph-localization}, if a difference in subgraphs is detected between \source\ and \target, \tool\ attempts to repair it by replacing the \target\ subgraph nodes with \source\ subgraph nodes, preserving all the node properties and ensuring all weights, biases and hyperparameters are correctly updated in the \target\ graph. \\ Regarding the order in which our repair strategies are applied, we first applied the ones that were input-based, namely PP, ID, and TSS, considering that issues introduced at this early processing stage can lead to problematic behavior accumulating and spreading throughout the model.
+We do PP first as changes to preprocessing may fix errors observed downstream.
+We then examine ID, with TSS being an additional restriction to ID mismatches.
 We then apply repairs that are ``layer-based'' -- WB, LH, and CG.
-Among the ones with layer-based effects, we first performed repairs related to model weights, biases and hyperparameters, and then those related to graph and tensor layout modifications.
-Some graph transformations may also be related to hyperparameter changes, e.g. removing a \target\ \texttt{Pad} node to adapt to \source\ structure requires the addition of a \texttt{padding} hyperparameter to the next convolutional layer.
+Among the ones with layer-based effects, we first perform repairs related to model weights, biases and hyperparameters, and then those related to computation graph modifications.
+Note that some graph transformations may also be related to hyperparameter changes, e.g., removing a \target\ \texttt{Pad} node to adapt to \source\ structure requires the addition of a \texttt{padding} hyperparameter to the next convolutional layer.